Train routes: Click for larger map |

 The first batch of new carriages built in Russia & Hungary were delivered in 2020-2021.
 This huge order includes 500 pressure-ventilated 3rd class cars (shown as GA3 class, GA = Good Air), 500 air-conditioned 3rd class cars (the first air-conditioned 3rd class cars in Egypt, shown as AC3), 210 air-conditioned 2nd class cars (AC2) and 90 air-conditioned 1st class cars (AC1).
 The first batch of these cars has now replaced older 2nd & 3rd class non-air-con cars on many Alexandria-Cairo & Cairo-Asyut-Luxor ordinary trains and they may turn up on air-con expresses in due course.
 If you travel on one and get any better interior photos, please let me know.

 One of the new Russian trains at Luxor station, in their distinctive colour scheme.
-Courtesy of Paliparan.com. |
+Courtesy of Paliparan.com.

 Air-conditioned 3rd class on a Russian-built train.
-Photos courtesy of James Bedford.
+Photos courtesy of James Bedford Larger photo.
 Larger photo.
-Larger photo. |

 Deluxe sleeper trains

-One or two comfortable sleeper trains link Cairo & Giza with Luxor & Aswan in each direction.
-Often referred to as the 'deluxe' sleepers, these trains have air-conditioned sleeping-cars and a lounge car, see the photos below.
-They're comfortable with fresh clean bedding although the carpet may be a bit dusty or frayed so don't let the term 'deluxe' give you unreasonable expectations!
+One or two comfortable sleeper trains link Cairo & Giza with Luxor & Aswan in each direction, with air-conditioned sleeping-cars and a lounge car, see the photos below.
+Often referred to as 'deluxe' sleeper trains, they're comfortable with fresh clean bedding and on-board catering.
+However, this is Egypt and the carpet may be a bit dusty or frayed so don't let the term 'deluxe' give you unreasonable expectations!
+Foreigners are charged higher fares than Egyptian nationals.

 Trains 86 (southbound) & 87 (northbound) run every day all year, trains 82/83 run at peak periods.
 It's the most time-effective way to travel between Cairo & Luxor or Aswan and it's also a genuine Egyptian experience in its own right.